aprilyab/complaint_assistant_chatbot/README.md

 ---

-*This project is my journey to build an intelligent, interactive chatbot that turns customer complaints into actionable insights for CrediTrust Financial.*
+*This project is my journey to build an intelligent, interactive chatbot that turns customer complaints into actionable insights for CreditTrust Financial.*

 Email: henokapril@gmail.com
 github: https://github.com/aprilyab/complaint_assistant_chatbot